How Much Water Does an Average Household Use?

 Water is the element of life!
 We drink, bathe in, and use it to clean our clothes and dishes.
 It’s an essential part of our day-to-day comfort and well-being.
 But how much water do we use every day?
 Does it matter?
 And how can we use less?

 Water Use: The Average American Household

-According to the Environmental Protection Agency (EPA), the average American household uses more than 300 gallons of water per day.
-Most of that (70%) comes from indoor use, including showers, faucets, toilets, and washing machines.
+According to the Environmental Protection Agency (EPA), the average American household uses more than 300 gallons of water daily.
+Most (70%) comes from indoor use, including showers, faucets, toilets, and washing machines.

-But what do those numbers really mean on a per person, per use basis?
-The table below provides estimated water usage for common daily activities.
-If you have an older home and older appliances, your usage will likely be on the higher side.
-Newer fixtures and appliances are more water-efficient and can save significant amounts of water.
+But what do those numbers mean on a per-person, per-use basis?
+The table below provides estimated water usage for daily activities.
+Your use will likely be higher if you have an older home and appliances.
+Newer fixtures and appliances are more water-efficient and can save significant water.

 *Most water estimates from USGS.gov

-Add up a shower, several flushes, and some basic grooming and maintenance, and it’s not hard to see how the gallons can add up.
+Add up a shower, several flushes, and some essential grooming and maintenance, and it’s not hard to see how the gallons can add up.
 And that doesn’t even include cooking or drinking water!

 According to the EPA, another 30% of household water use comes from outdoor activities, such as watering lawns and gardens and outdoor cleaning.
 Of course, those percentages can fluctuate seasonally during the summer months.